lbryio/hub/docs/cluster_guide.md

   - Start elasticsearch by running `docker-compose up -d`
   - Check the status with `docker-compose logs -f --tail 100`

-### Setting up the scribe hub instance
+### Setting up the hub instance
-  - Log in (ssh) to the scribe instance and generate and print out a ssh key, this is needed to set up port forwards to the other two instances.
+  - Log in (ssh) to the hub instance and generate and print out a ssh key, this is needed to set up port forwards to the other two instances.
 Copy the output of the following:
 ```
 ssh-keygen -q -t ed25519 -N '' -f ~/.ssh/id_ed25519 <<<y >/dev/null 2>&1
 ```
-  - After copying the above key, log out of the scribe hub instance.
+  - After copying the above key, log out of the hub instance.

   - Log in to the elasticsearch instance add the copied key to `~/.ssh/authorized_keys` (see [this](https://stackoverflow.com/questions/6377009/adding-a-public-key-to-ssh-authorized-keys-does-not-log-me-in-automatically) if confused).
 Log out of the elasticsearch instance once done.
   - Log in to the lbcd instance and add the copied key to `~/.ssh/authorized_keys`, log out when done.
-  - Log in to the scribe instance and copy the following to `/etc/systemd/system/es-tunnel.service`, replacing `lbry` with your user and `your-elastic-ip` with your elasticsearch instance ip.
+  - Log in to the hub instance and copy the following to `/etc/systemd/system/es-tunnel.service`, replacing `lbry` with your user and `your-elastic-ip` with your elasticsearch instance ip.
 ```
 [Unit]
 Description=Persistent SSH Tunnel for ES